-The Small Business Cybersecurity Crisis

-New And Critical Protections Every Business Must Have In Place NOW To Protect Their Bank Accounts, Client Data, Confidential Information And Reputation From The Tsunami Of Cybercrime And Ransomware
+The Cyber Security Crisis: Urgent And Critical Protections We Are Urging All Clients To Have In Place NOW To Protect Their Bank Accounts, Client's Data And Confidential Information, Meet Compliancy Requirements, And Save Their Reputation From A Cybercrime Attack.

-The growth and sophistication of cybercriminals, ransomware and hacker attacks has reached epic levels.
+"The growth and sophistication of cybercriminals, ransomware and hacker attacks has reached epic levels.
 CEOs can no longer ignore it or foolishly think, "That won't happen to us."

-Your business - large OR small - will be targeted and will be compromised UNLESS you take action on the information revealed in this shocking new executive report.
+Your business - large OR small - will be targeted and will be compromised UNLESS you act on the information revealed in this shocking new executive report.